 Fasting for Ramadan varies from country to country.
 Here is a small chart that indicates fasting duration across the globe.

 Beginning of revelation of Quran

-The most important event for Muslims took place in the month of Ramadan is the beginning of the revelation of the Quran to prophet Muhammad (PBUH).
+The most important event for Muslims took place in the month of Ramadan is the beginning of the revelation of the Quran to the prophet Muhammad (PBUH).

 Gabriel descended to the earth (with the permission of God) with the first verse of Quran “Iqra Bismi Rabbikal Lazi Khalaq” (Read!
-With the name who created the man with blood clot).
+With the name who created the man with a blood clot).

 Battle of Badr

 The Battle of Badr was the first battle which was fought between the Muslims and Mushrekeen e Makkah, this battle took place on 17th of the month of Ramadan.

 This battle was fought by 315 Muslims with 2 horses and 70 camels against 1000 opponents with 100 horses and 170 camels.

 Battle of Badr was won by the Muslim as Allah assisted the Muslims with thousands of angels.